-- Family friendly: Yes!
-Flat, easy approach.
-No strollers.
+Family friendly: Yes!
+Flat, easy approach and base area

 Kentheim: Getting there & Approach

-The crag gets lots of morning sun which can be great in winter and brutal in summer.
-By the afternoon it’s shady again so choose your time based on the time of year.
-And if slab climbing in Kentheim isn’t your thing, do a few easy routes and head on over to nearby Oelaenderle or Fuchsklinge which are just a few minutes drive.
+If slab climbing in Kentheim isn’t your thing, do a few easy routes and head on over to nearby Oelaenderle or Fuchsklinge which are just a few minutes drive away.

 Riss (6-) – A fun climb starting on a sweet hand crack.
 You have to place gear the first 1/3 of the route and then its bolted

 Kentheimer Kante (4+) – A nice easy slab climb up the main central arete.
 It’s easy if you go the right way

 Linker Plattenweg (5-) – Easy slab climbing with lots of super pockets to use

 Canditus (6+) – On the very far left around the corner, the big crack in the dihedral.